ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-sorting/index.md

 ## Enabling Sorting

 Sorting is enabled in the grid via the `sortable` column definition attribute.
-Some example column definitions with sorting enabled are shown below:

 <snippet>